It sounds like something that happens to you when you’re dead.

 If the insurers decline, it’s usually because you’re high risk – generally for medical reasons.

 This is the part where you absolutely are allowed to scream into the night.
-If you have a medical issue, you’re more likely to need Life Insurance, but that also means the insurers will be scared away from you.
+If you have a medical issue, you’re more likely to need Life Insurance, but that also means the insurers will be more cautious.

 It’s like in the first Shrek fil-um when the villagers are too scared to go into his swamp.